MovePhilip/PaperCross/README.md

 # PaperCross

-This repository contains the released benchmark datasets for the paper PaperCross: A Cross-Document and Multi-Modal Question Answering Benchmark for Scientific Papers
+This repository contains the released benchmark datasets for RAG in scientific document field

 ![](main.png)